sowers-io/bosca-ts/README.md

 See [Getting Started](docs/getting-started.md) for development instructions.

-This project is fairly new.
-I've only been working on it for about a week now (though, I've been conceptualizing it in my head for quite some time), and it seems like a perfect opportunity to start developing it in the open.
+This project is fairly new (though, I've been conceptualizing it in  my head for quite some time), and it seems like a perfect opportunity to start developing it in the open.

 Bosca is an Open Source (Apache 2.0) AI powered content management system.

-Key Features:
+Key Features (not an exhaustive list):

 * Content Management
 * Collections